google/prediction_framework/README.md

 MODEL_AUTOML_API_ENDPOINT: the endpoint according to the region.
 MODEL_NEW_CLIENT_DAYS: number of days which will define the cohort for new customers.
+MODEL_DATE: Date where the model was trained in YYYYMMDD format.
+It will be used to label metadata.
 ```

 Sample values: